-If you prefer mixed drinks order your drink as a “single tall”.
-You’ll get the same amount of alcohol as a short drink (one shot), but in a tall glass with more mixer.
+If you prefer mixed drinks order your drink as a 'single tall'.
+You will get the same amount of alcohol as a short drink (one shot), but just in a tall glass with more mixer.
 Save even more calories by sticking to seltzer water as the mixer, and add that packet of True Lemon you keep with you at all times.
 If you prefer beer, ask if they can pour a short glass rather than a full pint.

 Find a distraction.

 Grab a friend and hit the dance floor or find a bar game to play like pool or darts.
 You will be having so much fun you'll forget all about ordering the next drink!